The “Silk Road” served the ancient China trade with the west from a

 In the Qing dynasty European traders used mainly:

-The ancient China trade mostly followed one of two main shipping routes
+The ancient China trade routes mostly followed one of two main shipping routes

 through the South China Sea.
 The western route followed the coast of